asfnoqafn/Final-Project-Scipy-Nick-L/README.md

 Selecting possible inputs:
 inputlenght >= outputlength!
 It would not make too much sense to try and predict 10 days into the future based on the last 2 days

-A large input leads to longer training times but potentially better results.
+A large input length leads to longer training times but potentially better results.
 A small output length leads to better results since predicting one day into the future is easier than 10.
 A higher learning rate leads to faster training times due to the early stopping but decreases the quality of results.
 Currently, only VW.csv and Dax.csv are in the inputs folder.
 Any other stock data from yahoo should work.
 The CSV file needs "Date","High" and "Low" column.

+As one can see from the png in the output folder or the graph after plotting, the results vary.
+Some are acceptable while others are completely off depending on settings and luck.
+Obviously trying to predict the Dax is impossible and if someone could reliably predict it that person would be absurdly rich.
+Overall I am satisfied with the results of this project.